-Taking into account the fact that the number of unique mobile users grows year by year, it becomes clear why web designers increasingly turn to planning the mobile adaptation of a site design right from the start.
+Taking into account the fact that the number of unique mobile users grows year by year, it becomes clear why web designers increasingly turn to plan the mobile adaptation of a site design right from the start.

 Mobile-First web design is a concept quite unusual for someone whose work is not related to web design (it was first used by Luke Wroblewski back in 2009).
 Nevertheless, web developers very often mention such concepts as adaptive and responsive web design along with mobile-first.
 The first two concepts are time-tested, and thus known to the much wider audience.

-In this article, we will discuss seven tips for creating a mobile first responsive web design.
-Additionally, we’ll provide some examples of sites that clearly demonstrate the basic mobile first design principles.
+In this article, we will discuss seven tips for creating a mobile-first responsive web design.
+Additionally, we’ll provide some examples of sites that clearly demonstrate the basic mobile-first design principles.

 Currently, there are three leading approaches to the adaptation of websites to the screens of mobile devices:

 To provide a better understanding of the differences, let’s define them.

 What is a mobile-first design?
 This is a web design built with a focus on mobiles from the beginning (that is, its interface is arranged in such a way that it would be convenient to use even on the smallest smartphone display) and only then adapted to larger viewports (tablets, laptops, PCs).

 In turn, adaptive and responsive web designs are somewhat different.